3 Bordeaux wine châteaux not to be missed

 Château Pichon-Longueville: Bordeaux’s historic wine estate

-In the heart of the 73-hectare Pauillac vineyard, sits an elegant 19th-century château with neo-renaissance turrets.
+At the heart of Pauillac’s 73-hectare vineyard lies an elegant 19th-century château with turrets in the neo-renaissance style.
 The majestic Château Pichon-Longuevilleclassified second grand cru in the official classification of Bordeaux wines in 1855, is one of the region’s historic vineyards.
-While it impresses on arrival with its singular charm, it also delights the palate with the rigor with which it crafts its grand vin.
+If he impresses on arrival with his singular charm, he also delights the palate with the rigor with which he crafts his great wine.

 Château Lascombes: Margaux’s largest mythical estate

 Since the 17th century, ten generations of passionate owners have shaped the history and architecture of this monumental estate.
 Château Lascombes and its 120 hectares of vines.
-The largest of the 1855 Crus Classés vineyards stands out with its imposing building of mixed influences and remarkable grounds, promising an unforgettable visit through the centuries.
-Legendary wines to discover in an exceptional setting in the heart of the Bordeaux region.
+The largest of the Crus Classés de 1855 vineyards stands out with its imposing building of mixed influences and its remarkable park, promising an unforgettable visit through the centuries.
+Discover legendary wines in an exceptional setting in the heart of the Bordeaux region.